 We used a Bosch 2.5-Amp Orbital Sander and Gator sanding disks.

-For future projects that we cannot use a planer for because of the width, we would likely use a belt sander to help speed up the process; however, our orbital sander still did the trick with a little extra work.
+For future projects that we cannot use a planer for because of the width, we would likely use a belt sander or drum sander to help speed up the process; however, our orbital sander still did the trick with a little extra work.

 Step 5: Danish Oil Application